 Continuing around the home we come to an enclosed patio and BBQ area, separated by yet more lawn before the greenhouse and vegetable plot becomes visible.
 Re-approaching the road side of the plot we find another area of lawn, with an ornamental pond and as an ornament, the original grinding stone sits beside the water in tribute to its glory days as a working flour mill.
 This section of the garden has been fenced off as a safety measure to prevent accidents to youngsters becoming too adventurous and adjoins the main lawn to the front of the home, which brings us back to the main gate.

 Now the kitchen occupies the next quarter of the space and this is a work of art.
 Bespoke curved work surfaces sit atop fitted units all around the outer wall and provide all the storage space you could need, while the inner wall houses the cooker hob, vertical tower oven and further units, all in a very attractive antique oak, matching perfectly with the enormous and fully structural beams found throughout this home.
-At the outer end of this wall is a store/utility room housing the washing machine, tumble drier and the gas combi boiler.
+At the outer end of this wall is a store/utility room housing the washing machine, tumble drier and the fully serviced gas combi boiler.

 Moving back towards the hall we find the remaining quarter of this floor contains the downstairs bathroom.
 Units beneath the hand basin continue the antique oak theme from the kitchen.
 There is a large linen cupboard in here, along with a lavatory and the luxury of a spa bath with a shower over.

 Anyway, I get carried away.....back inside the lounge is a large bookcase and surround to the feature real flame gas fire.
 Obviously, as you’d expect, these are bespoke, as they are fitted to the curve of the outer wall.
 There is further storage in a cupboard to one side of the doorway, which utilises the under-stair space from the staircase that spirals its way around the building.

-Up the next flight of stairs, it brings us to the master bedroom.
+Up the next flight of stairs, it brings us to the principle bedroom.
 This is a very comfortable double with masses of cupboard space beneath the stairs, before we even begin with the huge free standing wardrobe which in turn leaves more than enough space for the dressing table and other bits and bobs.

 From the mezzanine, you step out onto the upper walkway and your breath is taken from you (literally if you don’t like heights !!).
 The Wirral, Liverpool Bay and the entire Dee estuary stretch out before you and the inhabitants of Holywell scurry about like insects at your feet.
 It really is fabulous up here, if you need inspiration, just step outside up here and you’ll get inspired rather quickly.….

-One outbuilding is currently used mainly as workshop space, these could be offices or with a little imagination converted into living accommodation, with the possibility of an annexe for elderly relatives, returning youngsters unable to get a foothold on the property ladder, teenagers not quite old enough to fly the nest but wanting a taste of independence, yet still within the safety net of home, or even as an AirBnB rental (I mean how many tourists would pay to stay in a Windmi - I can't imagine there are that many in the UK??).
-From here, the world is your oyster because this home really is the stuff dreams are made of…..
+One outbuilding is currently used mainly as workshop space, but these could be offices or with a little imagination converted into living accommodation, with the possibility of an annexe for elderly relatives, returning youngsters unable to get a foothold on the property ladder, teenagers not quite old enough to fly the nest but wanting a taste of independence, yet still within the safety net of home, or even as an AirBnB rental…..I mean how many tourists would pay to stay in a Windmill - I can't imagine there are that many in the UK??